rust-lang/surveys/surveys/2022-annual-survey/questions.md

 > GDB or LLDB plugin, but I think that is OK, we can take this into account when
 > interpreting the answers and we will get an indication of user's perceptions of
 > their tools.

-### Please indicate how vital to your workflow each of the following tools are when programming with Rust:

-Type: matrix (optional)

-Tools:

-- clippy
-- cargo
-- rustdoc/cargo doc
-- rustup
-- play.rust-lang.org
-- miri
-- rustfmt/cargo fmt
-- bindgen

-Rating:

-- Essential
-- Somewhat important
-- Not important
-- I have no experience with this tool

-> **justification**
->
-> Understanding how important certain tools are to the community and *more importantly* to
-> certain subsections of the community is important.
-This can also help us understand how
-> popular certain tools are as well as how important lesser used tools are to their users.

 ### In which of the following ways have you participated in the Rust community in the last 6 months: